Connection Pool

 • Use Stored Procedures for combining read and write logic into a single request.

-• Increase the pool growth limit.
+• Increase the db-pool size.

 • Not a panacea since connections can’t grow infinitely.
 Try the previous recommendations before this.